CooperToons HomePage Dept. of Education Merry History CooperToons Books

 It was impossible, Joe claimed with a smile, for him to lose.
 By doubling your last bet each time your lose, once you won then you would wipe all previous losses and increase your bankroll by $1.

 Since you're betting red, Gamblin' Joe nodded - remember he was a mathematical whiz - you'll win 47% of the time.
 Therefore you'll have a net gain of $1 every 2.1 spins of the wheel.
-And as seeing is believing, Joe provided a graph of the expected wins.
+And as seeing is believing, Joe provided a graph of what he calculated to be the expected wins.

 Expected Wins of